zero-radiance/zero-radiance.github.io/_source_/content/post/microsurface-transformations.md

 is the refracted (or the transmitted) view vector.
 We must caution that, in certain cases, the value of the expression inside the square root is a negative number.
 This invalidates the refracted direction and implies that the light has been *totally internally reflected* by the surface.

 Eqn.
 15a can be derived as follows.
-Let
+Let us define two unit vectors

 $$ \tag{15b}
 \begin{aligned}